MicrosoftDocs/Hololens/hololens/hololens-release-notes.md

 ### Autopilot reset experience

 A new setting to improve the Autopilot reset experience is available if Hololens 2 fails in certain installation scenarios.
 This setting lets users begin the Autopilot experience again without requiring a manual flash of HoloLens 2 devices.
 In the ESP configuration, set **Allow users to reset device if installation error occurs** to **Yes** and the device displays a "Reset device" button.
-If the user selects **Reset device**, after a delay of about 1 minute, HoloLens 2 dresets the operating system and OOBE experience.
+If the user selects **Reset device**, after a delay of about 1 minute, HoloLens 2 resets the operating system and OOBE experience.

 ### Biometrics disclosure screen